Where passion meets precision

 The beauty of VCU’s campus is that it’s embedded in the city of Richmond.
 Walk just a few blocks in any direction from class and one finds neighborhoods with their own unique populations, needs and attractions, as well as a menu of agencies to serve those needs.
 What better way, and in what better place, for students to embrace and fully immerse themselves in the grassroots of social work practice?

 As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the state, which means our students won’t be pigeon-holed into a field experience that doesn’t truly match their passions and future ambitions.
-During their time in the program, students will engage in 50 hours of field work during the spring or summer semester of their junior year and 14 hours of field work a week during the fall or spring semester of their senior year.

 Students interested in the B.S.W. degree must apply for general admission to VCU and may declare social work as their major at that time, which will classify them as lower-level social work students and signify that they are completing the required general education preprofessional curriculum classes.
 Upon completion of preprofessional requirements and reaching junior standing, students can register for courses in the major.